BS in Business and Entertainment

 General Education Requirements

-- A total of ten courses, consisting of one foundation course and one second-level course in an approved sequence from each of the five curricular areas
+- A total of ten courses, consisting of two courses from each of the five foundational areas.

-- No more than 6 credit hours may be taken in the same discipline
+- No more than two courses may be taken in the same discipline.

-- 36 credit hours of business core courses with grades of C or better (pass/fail grades are not permitted)
+- Business core courses: 36 credit hours with grades of C or better (pass/fail grades are not permitted).

-- 10 credit hours of entertainment core with grades of C or better (pass/fail grades are not permitted)
+- Entertainment core courses: 13 credit hours with grades of C or better (pass/fail grades are not permitted).

-- 12-15 credit hours of an entertainment specialization with grades of C or better (pass/fail grades are not permitted)
+- Entertainment specialization: 12-15 credit hours with grades of C or better (pass/fail grades are not permitted).

-- Students must maintain a minimum cumulative grade point average of 2.0 to be eligible to enroll in business and entertainment courses
+- Students must maintain a minimum cumulative grade point average of 2.0 to be eligible to enroll in business or music courses.